 Customizing Resource Center Blocks

-The Resource Center is made up of a collection of blocks that you can modify as necessary.
-It is initially filled with various blocks that you can personalize or eliminate.
+The Resource Center is a collection of blocks you can modify as needed.
+It is initially populated with blocks that you can personalize or remove.

 Click a block to edit its settings (e.g., name or icon) in the right-side panel that appears.
 You can also delete a block there.